mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Stream.

 # Abstract Programming Interface

+[EDITOR'S NOTE: make sure this fits with the abstractions above after they're finished.]

 We now turn to the design of an abstract programming interface to provide a simple interface to Post's abstractions, constrained by the following design